Boundary-driven delayed-feedback control of spatiotemporal dynamics in excitable media

-Introducing a boundary layer heterogeneity, parameterized by decreasing $\alpha$ in top and bottom slices of the slab, reduces the critical value of $\tau_{d}$; $\tau_{d}^{c*}$.
-This is illustrated in Fig.~\ref{Fig01_observation}C, where we instantaneously decrease $\alpha$ from 1 to $0.004$ at time $t_{het}$ using the same value of $\tau_{d}$ as in Fig.~\ref{Fig01_observation}B. Plotting the tip trajectory in the slice bordering the heterogeneity reveals that the introduction of the boundary layer stabilizes the scroll wave, which eventually exhibits a circular rotation.
-We note that the heterogeneity does not need to cover the whole boundary slice to suppress the meandering instability (see Fig.~1 in the Supplemental Material \cite{SupMat}).
+Introducing a boundary layer heterogeneity of size $l=d_z$ and strength $\alpha=0.004$ reduces $\tau_{d}^{c}$, increasing the stability range of rigidly rotating scroll waves (Fig.~\ref{Fig01_observation}D and Video S1).
+We note that the heterogeneity need not encompass the entire boundary slice to suppress meandering and can also stabilize scroll waves in the presence of rotational transmural anisotropy and in thin curved geometries (Fig.~S1 and Section II-IV in SM \cite{SupMat}).

-To systematically explore the stabilization of scroll waves in the presence of boundary layer heterogeneities of size $d_{z}$, we carry out numerical integration of Eq.~(\ref{FKmodel}) starting with a rigidly rotating scroll wave and $\tau_{d}^{o}=0.390$.
-We then decrease this parameter in steps of $0.001$ ms until we trigger the meandering instability at $\tau_{d}=\tau_{d}^{c*}$.
-For each value of $\tau_{d}$, we wait 15 rotations ($15T_{rot}$) of the scroll wave before decreasing its value again.
-We first carry out these simulations in the absence of a heterogeneity, which show that the frequency increases linearly as $\tau_{d}$ decreases (open symbols and red line in Fig.~\ref{Fig02}A. Repeating these simulations in the presence of the heterogeneity of Fig. \ref{Fig01_observation} reveals that the heterogeneity slows down the scroll wave and that the meandering bifurcation now occurs for a different critical value $\tau_{d}^{c*}$ (closed symbols in Fig.~\ref{Fig02}A).
-Note, however, that the linear dependence between the frequency and $\tau_{d}$ is almost conserved in the heterogeneous case, but with a slight deviation within the range $[\tau_{d}^{c*},\tau_{d}^{c}]$, as indicated by the dashed line in Fig.~\ref{Fig02}A.
+To systematically explore the stabilization of scroll waves in the presence of boundary layer heterogeneities of size $d_{z}$, we start with a rigidly rotating scroll wave at $\tau_{d}^{o}=0.390$ ms. We then decrease this parameter every 15 rotations in steps of $0.001$ ms until we trigger the meandering instability.
+We first carry out this parameter sweep in the absence of a heterogeneity, which shows that the frequency $\omega$ increases linearly as $\tau_{d}$ decreases (open symbols and red line, Fig.~\ref{Fig02}A).
+Repeating this procedure in the presence of the heterogeneity reveals a slowing down of the scroll wave and a shift of the meandering bifurcation, $\tau_{d}^{c*}=0.373$ ms (closed symbols in Fig.~\ref{Fig02}A).
+Note, however, that the linear dependence between $\omega$ and $\tau_{d}$ is almost conserved in the heterogeneous case, but with a slight deviation within the range $[\tau_{d}^{c*},\tau_{d}^{c}]$, as indicated by the blue dashed line in Fig.~\ref{Fig02}A.